Frequently Asked Questions

 Can you accept HSA cards or provide documentation for FSA reimbursement?

 Most certainly!
 You will also automatically receive documentation that can be used for reimbursement for HSAs or FSAs.
 You can also use this documentation for tax deductions or business deductions (in the case of coaching or business-related counseling).
+If you have an HSA card, you can use that to pay directly.

 What is the cost of sessions?